MelSumner/a11y-failures-json/README.md

 Currently, a single data source that contains all of this information does not exist.
 In principle, the completed dataset provides a much-needed consolidation of web accessibility failure reference information, and could be used for any number of custom applications (to track issues, guide accessibility engineering work, create new tooling, etc).

+NOTE: This is currently a work in progress!

 ## Technical Details

 For each itemized criteria, the following information is provided: